tarvind-17/Chocochip-Cupcake/Readme.md

-This is a tasty cupcake recipe.This can be made in 1 hour.
+This is a tasty cupcake recipe with ingredients found at home.This can be made in 1 hour.